-Peter Neijens is Scientific Director of the Graduate School of Communication and Professor of Persuasive Communication in The Amsterdam School of Communication Research ASCoR at the Communication Science Department of the Universiteit van Amsterdam.
+Prof. dr. Peter Neijens is Honorary Fellow and Emeritus Professor of Media and Persuasion in The Amsterdam School of Communication Research ASCoR at the Communication Science Department of the University of Amsterdam.
 His research interests include persuasive communication, in particular media uses and effects in advertising and public opinion.
-He published widely in national and international journals and books, and supervised many PhD candidates.
+He has published widely in national and international journals and books, and supervised many PhD candidates.

 Peter Neijens is a member of the editorial board of Journalism & Mass Communication Quarterly, Annals of the International Communication Association, the Journal of Advertising, and the International Journal of Advertising.
 He is an associate editor of the Journal of Marketing Communications.
 He served as editor-in-chief of the International Journal of Public Opinion Research (2008-2011), as an associate editor of the Oxford Bibliographies (Communication), and as editorial board member of the Journal of Advertising Research.
 He is a past president of the European Advertising Academy (EAA).